shaunpersad/api-foundation/readme.md

 Install via composer.

-Add the service provider to your list of providers in app/config/app.php: 'Shaunpersad\ApiFoundation\ApiFoundationServiceProvider'
+Add the service provider to your list of providers in app/config/app.php:
+>'Shaunpersad\ApiFoundation\ApiFoundationServiceProvider'

 Publish the included config file, to make it available to your project for modification:
 >php artisan config:publish shaunpersad/api-foundation

+This copies the config file to app/config/packages/shaunpersad/api-foundation

 Run the included migrations (Note: this will create a "users" table):
 >php artisan migrate --package="shaunpersad/api-foundation"